Overlapping circles grid: Related concepts

-The 3-circle figure resembles a depiction of borromean rings and is used in 3-set theory Venn diagrams.
-Its interior makes a unicursal path called a triquetra.
-The center of the 3-circle figure is called a reuleaux triangle.
+The three-circle figure resembles the Borromean rings and is also used in the three-set variant of Venn diagrams.
+The combined path of the intersections forms a unicursal path called a triquetra.
+The center of the three-circle figure is called a Reuleaux triangle.

 Some spherical polyhedra with edges along great circles can be stereographically projected onto the plane as overlapping circles.

-The 7-circle pattern has also been called an Islamic seven-circles pattern for its use in Islamic art.
+The seven-circle pattern has also been called an Islamic seven-circles pattern for its use in Islamic art.

 Square grid of overlapping circles

 The square lattice form can be seen with circles that line up horizontally and vertically, while intersecting on their diagonals.
 The pattern appears slightly different when rotated on its diagonal, also called a centered square lattice form because it can be seen as two square lattices with each centered on the gaps of the other.

-It is called a Kawung motif in Indonesian batik, and is found on the walls of the 8th century Hindu temple Prambanan in Java.
+It is called a Kawung motif in Indonesian batik, and is found on the walls of the 8th-century Hindu temple Prambanan in Java.

 It is called an Apsamikkum from ancient Mesopotamian mathematics.